Last Updated on February 20, 2025

 Taxation and borrowing have limitations, but creating new units of currency is a much easier method of government financing.

-Unfortunately for governments there is one thing that limits their ability to use fiat currency.
+Unfortunately for governments there is one thing and one thing only that limits their ability to use fiat currency.

 That is the willingness of the citizens to adopt and use the money.

-Sometimes they can be coerced into it over the short term.
-But in the long term, if the government mismanages and debases the currency then the citizens will reject it.
+Sometimes the people can be coerced into it over the short term.
+But in the long term, if the government mismanages and debases the currency then the citizens will reject it and turn to hard money alternatives.

 Bonus: Click here to find out how people throughout history protected themselves from fiat currency failure. |